 The activities of the school will be based around the three buildings restored by the schools in previous years - the Podgradski Konak and the House of International Dialogue and Reconciliation 1, while also using the cleared premises of the Houses of International Dialogue and Reconciliation 2 and 3.

-1. Working activities

-Working activities play a central role in the concept of the school.
+1. Working activities Working activities play a central role in the concept of the school.
 The aim of the school is to develop social engagement and reconciliation through a combination of practical activities and discussion-based activities.
 There is a special sense of achievement to be gained from seeing how the themes discussed in abstract or historical terms can take on concrete form in the restoration of historical treasures or the creation of new works in traditional modes.
 This sense of achievement is reinforced by the knowledge that the results of group work are put to use for the community, restoring a sense of continuity and providing modernity with roots in the past.

-In previous years the schools have involved reconstruction of a number of historic buildings in Stolac, communal works on the Bregava River, the development of town garden spaces, and the protection of local natural heritage.
-Participants have played a very active role in the reconstruction of the Podgradski Konak, the Hadži included every aspect from rebuilding walls to reroofing and finishing works, under the expert supervision of professional conservationists and restorers.
+In previous years, the schools have involved reconstruction of a number of historic buildings in Stolac, communal works on the Bregava River, the development of town green spaces, and the protection of local natural heritage.
+Participants have played a very active role in the reconstruction of the Podgradski Konak, the Hadži

+Junuz-aga Mehmedbašić Endowment House, a 17th century traditional residential complex in the Brade area of the town, and three 17th century houses in the Uzinovići area of the town, as well as number of mosques, graveyards, and other public buildings.
+Restoration activities included every aspect from rebuilding walls to reroofing and finishing works, under the expert supervision of professional conservationists and restorers.
 As a result of these activities, the Hadži Junuz-aga Mehmedbašić House is now the International Youth Centre for Cultural Heritage and Education, while the Podgradski Konak is the Human Rights Centre of the Youth Forum of Stolac.
 One of the houses in Uzinovići is already in use as the First House of International Dialogue and Reconciliation (HIDR 1).
 Rehabilitation of the other two houses in Uzinovići is still ongoing.
-On completion they will be HIDR 2 and HIDR 3.
+On completion, they will be HIDR 2 and HIDR 3.
 Details of these projects may be found at www.forumbosna.org